 Whatever you have planned, you’ll probably be much better off with a discount card, one of these tourist cards you get in practically every (European) city.
 To make things difficult, in Vienna there are two types: The Vienna Card which grants you free use of transportation and discounted entrance to many attractions, and the Vienna Pass which grants you free access to many attractions, but no free use of transportation so that you need to buy an additional travel card.

 I’d go for the Vienna Pass since the entrance fees are pretty high, so ‘free’ is much better than ‘discounted’ and you can add the travel card if you really need it which might not be the case every day.

 In case you have further questions, here are the contact details of

 Open daily from 7 a. m. to 10 p. m.

 Open daily from 7 a. m. to 7 p. m.

-However, it’s certainly a good idea checking out other options and rates on this map*:
+However, it’s certainly a good idea to check out other options and rates on this map*: